zachyboy12/zachyboy12.gitub.io/blog-posts/make-a-web-framework-with-python-part-2.md

 # Part 2

 [Part 1](https://zachyboy12.github.io/zachyboy12.gitub.io/blog-posts/make-a-web-framework-with-python-part-1)
-In this second part of How to Make a Web Framework with Python, we did:
+In the first part of How to Make a Web Framework with Python, we did:
 - Made a WSGI server function
 - Made a router